Perseverance stories: How three small businesses won through perseverance

 Know when to start over

-Henry Oakes, 24, is the co-founder of Geonomics, a lottery gaming company that has raised over £25m investment and employs 40 people at its London headquarters.
+Henry Oakes, 24, is the co-founder of Geonomics (external link), a lottery gaming company that has raised over £25m investment and employs 40 people at its London headquarters.

 “Getting investors was a painful 18 months of rejection before finally being backed,” says Henry.
 “The key is how you react to failure, how fast you can recognise when something’s not working, and how well you can adapt to your new world.”